Chronic sinusitis occurs when the spaces inside your nose and head (sinuses) are swollen and inflamed for three months or longer, despite treatment.

 - Nasal corticosteroids.
 These nasal sprays help prevent and treat inflammation.
 Examples include fluticasone, triamcinolone, budesonide, mometasone and beclomethasone.
 If the sprays aren't effective enough, your doctor might recommend rinsing with a solution of saline mixed with drops of budesonide or using a nasal mist of the solution.

 - Saline nasal irrigation, with nasal sprays or solutions, reduces drainage and rinses away irritants and allergies.

-- Aspirin desensitization treatment, if you have reactions to aspirin that cause sinusitis.
+- Aspirin desensitization treatment, if you have reactions to aspirin that cause sinusitis and nasal polyps.
 Under medical supervision, you're gradually given larger doses of aspirin to increase your tolerance.

-Antibiotics are sometimes necessary for sinusitis if you have a bacterial infection.
+Antibiotics are sometimes necessary for sinusitis if your infection is caused by bacteria.
 If your doctor can't rule out an underlying infection, he or she might recommend an antibiotic, sometimes with other medications.

 If allergies are contributing to your sinusitis, allergy shots (immunotherapy) that help reduce the body's reaction to specific allergens might improve the condition.

 In cases resistant to treatment or medication, endoscopic sinus surgery might be an option.
 For this procedure, the doctor uses a thin, flexible tube with an attached light (endoscope) to explore your sinus passages.

 Depending on the source of the blockage, the doctor might use various instruments to remove tissue or shave away a polyp that's causing nasal blockage.
 Enlarging a narrow sinus opening also may be an option to promote drainage.

 These self-help steps can help relieve sinusitis symptoms: